 Frederiksborg Castle is one of Denmark's royal highlights and is located in a unique setting with a beautiful palace garden.

-Frederiksborg Castle is a top royal attraction in and in the palace, you here you also find The National Museum of History.
+Frederiksborg Castle is a top royal attraction and in the palace, you also find The National Museum of History here.

-You will find the palace north of Copenhagen in the city Hillerød.
-The palace, which the beautiful Frederiksborg Palace Garden surrounds, was built in the Dutch Renaissance style at the beginning of the 1600 century by King Christian IV.
+You will find the palace north of Copenhagen in the city of Hillerød.
+The beautiful Frederiksborg Palace Garden surrounds the palace, built in the Dutch Renaissance style at the beginning of the 1600 century by King Christian IV.

-You will find King Frederik 2's small Bath House Palace (Badstueslot) in the garden, which the Royal Family occasionally uses for hunt lunches.
-Especially worth noting are the royal monograms executed in boxwood, the historical flowers, and the festive cascades-
+King Frederik 2's small Bath House Palace (Badstueslot) is in the garden, which the Royal Family occasionally uses for hunt lunches.
+Especially worth noting are the royal monograms executed in boxwood and the historical flowers.

 Find routes to this destination.